syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/axis.md

 ## Label formatting

-Heat map supports formatting the axis labels by using the [labelFormat](../api/heatmap/axis/#labelformat) property.
+HeatMap supports formatting the axis labels by using the [labelFormat](../api/heatmap/axis/#labelformat) property.
 Using this property, you can customize the axis label by global string format ('P', 'C', etc) or customized format like '{value}°C'.

 {% if page.publishingplatform == "typescript" %}